 3. Get Your Tax ID Number

-You’ll need a Steueridentifikationsnummer, or tax ID number, for anything involving the Finanzamt, or tax office.
+When moving to Germany, you’ll need a Steueridentifikationsnummer, or tax ID number, for anything involving the Finanzamt, or tax office.
 Getting your tax ID number is pretty easy—usually, it automatically comes in the post after you complete the Anmeldung process.
 But if it doesn’t show up in your mailbox within four weeks, you can go to your local tax office with your Anmeldung document and they’ll find it for you.

 4. Enroll in Health Insurance